yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/sdk-v12/code-documentation-cleanup-test.md

 To start the checkout, you'll use the function `yuno.startCheckout`, providing the necessary parameters.

-Refer to the parameters table above to see all the options you can use with both `continuePayment` and `startCheckout`.
+Refer to the [Parameters table above](#parameters) to see all the options you can use with both `continuePayment` and `startCheckout`.

 If you want to customize your integration further or use advanced/optional settings, check out the [Complementary Features](#complementary-features) section for more details.

 ```javascript
 yuno.startCheckout({